 4. Stop punishing yourself

-“It is natural to feel guilty for your actions,” Gopa concedes.
-“However, by punishing yourself, you end up wasting your energies, which could be used in making your relationship or marriage better.
+“It is natural to feel guilty for your actions,” Gopa concedes, “However, by punishing yourself, you end up wasting your energies, which could be used in making your relationship or marriage better.
 A client sought therapy as he felt guilty about cheating on his girlfriend regularly and wondered what was wrong with him.
-The first step was to take personal responsibility, the second to decide whether he could choose to be faithful to his girlfriend.
+The first step was to take personal responsibility, and the second to decide whether he could choose to be faithful to his girlfriend.

 “He soon realized that he did not have the bandwidth to be in a committed relationship and that it was unfair to his girlfriend.
 He then decided to end the relationship instead of cheating and then feeling guilty for cheating and punishing himself.
 The best approach is to focus on problem-solving as punishing oneself keeps you stuck and unable to move forward.”